dracula1789/extrema/README.md

-# extrema
+# Extrema

-This is an important project.
+This is an very important project.
-It will be used for exercises.
+It will be used for exercises and to demonstrate useful feature.